 Versailles can get busy, there’s no way around it.
-I highly reccomend the King’s Aparment Tour purchased directly through Versailles.
+I highly recommend the King’s Apartment Tour purchased directly through Versailles.
 Not only does it offer an escape from the hoards of tourists, but you get to explore areas of the palace that the general public doesn’t.

 Go Against the Flow

 Most people start with the palace and drift to the gardens.
-If you are amongst the first few into the palace, I would reccomend bee-lining for the big ticket item: the hall of mirrors.
+If you are amongst the first few into the palace, I would recommend bee-lining for the big-ticket item: the hall of mirrors.
 It fills up quickly and photographs are so much more impressive without a room full of people.

 I would head straight to the gardens afterwards and enjoy Marie Antoinette’s cottages, Trion and the fountains while everyone is still indoors.
 At around 3 or 4 when most people have drifted outside, head inside and enjoy a much less crowded palace.
 Just keep in mind that you will need to wait in line again to get back into the palace, so plan accordingly.